Shrutiswift/Notes/DC motors.md

 - [TORQUE- SPEED EQUATION OF DC MOTOR-](#torque--speed-equation-of-dc-motor-)

 ## DC Motor-
 DC motor converts electrical energy into mechanical energy.
+It follows Fleming's left hand rule.

 ## Constructional parts of DC Machine-
 1. Magnetic frame or yoke- It supports the pole cores and provides mechanical protection to the inner parts of the machine.
 It provides low reluctance path for the magnetic flux.